-Laggan lies in the most western part of the Cairngorms National Park, surrounded by the Monadhliath and Grampian mountain ranges and it welcomes over 30,000 visitors a year.
+- 37.1 Laggan lies in the most western part of the Cairngorms National Park, surrounded by the Monadhliath and Grampian mountain ranges and it welcomes over 30,000 visitors a year.
 A popular visitor destination, it has seen an increase in its resident population over the last decade.
-The mix of traditional crofters and farmers and new residents is regarded as an important asset combining the rich knowledge of local traditions with a wealth of new ideas and energy.

-A number of issues are preventing expansion of the local economy including trunk road restrictions, planning legislation and affordable accommodation for seasonal employees.

-A year round tourist trade, appropriate public transport system, maximised use of community assets (eg its forest, tourism) and a mixed economic base are seen as important priorities to ensure the future livelihoods of Laggan residents.
+The mix of traditional crofters and farmers and new residents is regarded as an important asset combining the rich knowledge of local traditions with a wealth of new ideas and energy. - 37.2 A number of issues are preventing expansion of the local economy including trunk road restrictions, planning legislation and affordable accommodation for seasonal employees. - 37.3 A year round tourist trade, appropriate public transport system, maximised use of community assets (eg its forest, tourism) and a mixed economic base are seen as important priorities to ensure the future livelihoods of Laggan residents.
 These will encourage the community's young people to stay or return to the area, where they have a reasonable prospect of getting a job and somewhere affordable to live, maybe in housing that is sympathetic and innovative to match Laggan's outlook.

-Laggan is a small community in the west of the Park with an economy focused on tourism and outdoor leisure.
+37.4 Laggan is a small community in the west of the Park with an economy focused on tourism and outdoor leisure.
 It forms a rural community within the settlement hierarchy and development should therefore be limited to that which meets the needs of the community.
 This should include development which enhances the visitor experience and complements the role of Laggan as a focus for visitors.

-To consolidate Laggan's role as a rural community in the settlement hierarchy.

-- To protect the role of Laggan as a focus for its rural community. - To ensure new housing can progress in a way that helps the community remain sustainable. - To facilitate appropriate economic growth which supports a thriving community - To protect those parts of the village that are important to its character and setting.
+- To consolidate Laggan's role as a rural community in the settlement hierarchy. - To protect the role of Laggan as a focus for its rural community. - To ensure new housing can progress in a way that helps the community remain sustainable. - To facilitate appropriate economic growth which supports a thriving community - To protect those parts of the village that are important to its character and setting.

-- consolidate the existing settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding landscape, and sensitive valuable habitats is not compromised; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
+- 37.5 All new development will, where appropriate: - consolidate the existing settlement; - maximise use of existing local services and infrastructure: - ensure the quality of surrounding landscape, and sensitive valuable habitats is not compromised; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
 This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations; - add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability.

-A number of formal natural heritage designations may affect possible new development proposals in Laggan:

-The River Spey and its bank area are designated as a Special Area of Conservation and Site of Special Scientific Interest.

-Developments which affect any European designated site must supply as part of the application, the necessary information to allow the Planning Authority to carry out a Habitats Regulation Appraisal which will inform the final decision on the application.
+- 37.6 A number of formal natural heritage designations may affect possible new development proposals in Laggan. - The River Spey and its bank area are designated as a Special Area of Conservation and Site of Special Scientific Interest. - 37.7 Developments which affect any European designated site must supply as part of the application, the necessary information to allow the Planning Authority to carry out a Habitats Regulation Appraisal which will inform the final decision on the application.

-The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Laggan.
+- 37.8 The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Laggan.

-Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on:
+- 37.9 Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on the:

-- The landscape character and experience.
+- landscape character and experience

-- The settlement form.
+- settlement form

-- The landscape setting.
+- landscape setting

-- The sense of arrival.
+- sense of arrival

-- The immediate settlement edge.
+- immediate settlement edge

-- The views and visual features.
+- · views and visual features

-The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.
+- 37.10 The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.